yuja/jj/docs/templates.md

 combination of the predefined keywords/functions and other aliases.

 Alias functions can be overloaded by the number of parameters.
-However, builtin function will be shadowed by name, and can't co-exist with aliases.
+However, builtin functions will be shadowed by name, and can't co-exist with aliases.

 For example: